What is Just-In-Time (JIT) privileged access?

 Just-in-Time (JIT) access provisioning grants a user temporary, on-demand (privileged) access to IT.
-It’s a form of identity access management that is meant to address scenarios in which a user who may not typically need to use certain applications or services can receive timely access to those resources when they need it, but only for a short period of time.
+It’s a form of identity access management or privileged access management that is often meant to address scenarios in which a user - who may not typically need to use certain applications or services - can receive timely access to those resources when they need it, but only for a short period of time.

 How is Just-in-Time Access Delivered?

 One of the most effective ways to deliver Just-in-Time access to users is to use ephemeral certificates.